-Groom your Ragdoll daily to prevent mats forming, this will only take 10 minutes and is a good way to spend some time with your cat.
+Groom your Ragdoll daily to prevent mats forming, this will only take 10 minutes and is an excellent way to spend some time with your cat.
 Trim the front claws every 4-6 weeks.
 Both grooming and claw trimming should begin in kittenhood.